 My consciousness was immediately expanded by just looking at the crystals and I was transported in my mind back to when I heard a similar pitch and I was bamboozled into buying a rubber bracelet with a hologram purported to give me great balance, strength and flexibility.
 I looked at Dad and said, as I’d said back then, “Go ahead, try to push me over!
 You can’t!
 I have a special bracelet!”
 We walked away with a little literature but no crystals since they sell for about $400 a pound.

 That evening I did a little internet checking on these amazing crystals, starting with the sciencey word that came up the most often.
 Monatomic applies to single atom gases and while all chemicals will become monatomic, it’s only in the gas state, not the solid state.
 Checking further it turns out these “crystals” are actually chunks of waste glass from factories.
 Another fraud avoided.

 Now, if you’ve already purchased your Andara crystal and it’s helping you, that’s great.
 The human brain and the power of suggestion can be very valuable wellness tools.
-All Rachel and I want to do is point out that there are questions you might ask before you empty your wallet, questions that improve your scientific literacy.
+All I want to do is point out that there are questions you might ask before you empty your wallet, questions that improve your scientific literacy.
 We shared those questions last week with a demonstration of my own bamboozlement.
 This week, we demonstrate using them to look at Keyline Plowing and Soil Balancing, two practices that producers have been encouraged to adopt.
 Our goal?
 Just to make sure we all know when to keep our money in our pocket.

 Thanks for reading and asking questions!